Twinklebear/Twinklebear.github.io/_posts/2013-08-17-lesson-2-dont-put-everything-in-main.md

 [`SDL_RenderCopy`](http://wiki.libsdl.org/moin.fcg/SDL_RenderCopy) and get the texture's width and height with [`SDL_QueryTexture`](http://wiki.libsdl.org/moin.fcg/SDL_QueryTexture) so that its size will be preserved when rendering.
-This is a lot to do each time we want to draw, so we'll create a function, `renderTexture`, that will take the x and y coordinates to draw too, the texture and the renderer and will setup the destination rectangle correctly and draw the texture.
+This is a lot to do each time we want to draw, so we'll create a function, `renderTexture`, that will take the x and y coordinates to draw to, the texture and the renderer and will setup the destination rectangle correctly and draw the texture.

 The destination rectangle is a [`SDL_Rect`](http://wiki.libsdl.org/moin.fcg/SDL_Rect) with the x and y